 Strategic Industry & Other Roles

 He initiated and chaired the Contemporary Music Working Group for many years.
-This group consists of key representatives of all the major music industry bodies including the two largest, Australian Recording Industry Association and the Australasian Performing Right Association.
-The group’s work has resulted in substantial benefits to industry as well as Government.
+This group consisted of key representatives of all the major music industry bodies including the two largest, Australian Recording Industry Association and the Australasian Performing Right Association.

 He was selected to attend the Prime Minister’s 2020 Summit in the Creative Stream.
-From this, he helped initiate and was a member of the Federal Government’s Creative Australia Advisory Group along with others including David Gonski, David Throsby, Cate Blanchett and Julianne Schultz.
+From this, he helped initiate and was a member of the Federal Government’s Creative Australia Advisory Group along with others including David Gonski, David Throsby, Cate Blanchett.

-Previously, he has been a director and Legal and Copyright Councillor of the Music Council of Australia and Viscopy, the collecting society for visual artists.
+Previously, he has been a director and pro bono Legal and Copyright Councillor of the Music Council of Australia and Viscopy, the collecting society for visual artists.
 For many years, he has acted as a volunteer lawyer at the Arts Law Centre of Australia advising those in the arts and entertainment industries in need of court representation and commercial advice on a pro bono basis.
 He has also been a visiting lecturer at the University of Western Sydney (School of Creative Arts-Music).

 He began his legal career with one of Australia’s largest law firms, before working in London with the International Centre for the Legal Protection of Human Rights, Simons Muirhead & Burton, Mr. John Baldwin QC and Lord Justice Robin Jacob of the High Court.